by Jim Forest

 This was true in the early Church and remains true in our own time.
 All armies are built one-by-one.
-This is also true of the army that sheds no blood.
+This is especially true of the army that sheds no blood.

-Though his own commitment was obvious, it’s striking that Merton never demanded that anyone, Christian or otherwise, was obliged to join the army that sheds no blood.
+Though his own commitment was obvious, it’s striking that Merton never demanded that anyone, Christian or otherwise, was obliged to “join the army that sheds no blood.”
 You will never find him insisting that a Christian is duty-bound to be a conscientious objector.
 He had great sympathy for those who felt they had no viable nonviolent alternative to taking part in bloodshed.
-With his aversion to labels, it is hardly surprising that he avoided calling himself a pacifist.
+Also, with his aversion to labels, it is hardly surprising that he avoided calling himself a pacifist.
 Yet again and again Merton made clear his conviction, echoing Clement of Alexandria, that the highest form of Christian discipleship presupposed the renunciation of violence.

-This is how he put it in an important passage included in “The Christian in World Crisis”, an essay included in Seeds of Destruction:
+This is how he put it in an important passage included in “The Christian in World Crisis”, a chapter in Seeds of Destruction:

 The Christian does not need to fight and indeed it is better that he should not fight, for insofar as he imitates his Lord and Master, he proclaims that the Messianic Kingdom has come and bears witness to the presence of the Kyrios Pantocrator [Lord of Creation] in mystery, even in the midst of the conflicts and turmoil of the world. [p 129]